 I have a background in climate physics, I obtained an MSc in Meteorology and physical oceanography at Utrecht University.
-After finishing my PhD project on the response of a Norwegian ice cap to climate change, I worked on global glacier models as a postdoctoral researcher.
-For several years, I was a project leader contributing to international research projects within a consultancy firm.
+After finishing my PhD project on the response of the Norwegian ice cap Hardangerjøkulen to climate change, I worked as a postdoctoral researcher on global glacier models.
+I worked for several years as a project leader at a consultancy firm, contributing to international research projects.
 In 2019, I joined the KNMI scatterometer team that produces ocean surface wind fields from satellite observations.
-I mainly contribute to the delivery of Level 3 ocean surface winds to CMEMS (see Projects).
+I mainly contribute to the delivery of Level 3 and Level 4 ocean surface winds to the Copernicus Marine Service (see Projects).
 In addition, I supervise student projects on ocean surface winds.

-The Copernicus Marine Environmental Monitoring Service (CMEMS) is funded by the European Union.
+The Copernicus Marine Service is funded by the European Union.
 Its aim is to provide public and private users free access to ocean information.
-CMEMS products range from operational and forecast data for a wide range of physical and biogeochemical quantities to reports on the state of the ocean.
-KNMI produces Level 3 ocean surface wind products for the CMEMS catalogue as near real-time and climate data records.
-I contribute to CMEMS wind product updates with new satellites, product extensions and quality improvements and the development of new products.
+Copernicus Marine Service products range from operational and forecast data for a wide range of physical and biogeochemical quantities to reports on the state of the ocean.
+KNMI produces Level 3 and Level 4 ocean surface wind products for the Copernicus Marine Service catalogue as near real-time and climate data records.
+I contribute to wind product updates with new satellites, product extensions and quality improvements and the development of new products.